Remote Working Companies have ideal Culture

 In addition, a remote workplace culture will also translate into work from home practices.
 These practices are important to employees as it determines their satisfaction level.
 More than the amount of salary they get, your employees choose to stay when they are enjoying and when they feel motivated to start their day.

 In fact, an article from Harvard Business Review says:

 “… across all income levels, the top predictor of workplace satisfaction is not salary; It is the culture and values of the organization…”

-This proves the importance of culture, especially remote workplace culture, in both the company and to its employees.
+This proves the importance of culture, especially in telecommuting, in both the company and to its employees.

 How to Build Good Remote Working Culture?

 Gone were the days when your access to the best pool of talent is restricted by geographical locations and time zone differences, thanks to the technological revolution.
 The modernization of technology and software changed the face of the business industry as it gave birth to work from home companies worldwide.
 In fact, the global work environment had a massive shift from in-house management to remote workforce management.

 On the contrary, small and medium scale companies are held back by their fear of teleworking, thinking that building and managing teams remotely will be hard to do.
 In fact, there is really no need to worry.
 Remote Team Building and Remote Workforce Management are not as hard as you think as long as you have a working, applicable and good workplace culture.

 But how do you create such a culture?
 What can you do, as a business owner or a manager, to create a positive working environment for teleworking employees?